davinhill/Convolution_Captioning/README.md

 **dataloader.py** Code for the pytorch dataloader used in our model

+**test_beam.py** Code for calling beamsearch functions

+**beamsearch.py** Functions for beam search implementation.
+It receives the multiple beams and the log probs and selects the top beam_size.
+Cloned directly from https://github.com/aditya12agd5/convcap

 The folder **embed** Includes files related to word embedding and preprocessing:
 * **Create_word_embedding.ipynb** Jupyter Notebook for creating the tokenized vocabulary
 * **preproc_glove.py** Script for calling downloading the GloVe pretrained word encoding and fitting it to our vocabulary